wmhilton-stoplight/platform-docs/2.-workspaces/o.group-access.md

 # Manage Group Access

-Use a combination of visibility type (public and internal) and roles to assign access to sets of projects organized in groups.
+Use a combination of group visibility type (public and internal) and roles to assign access to sets of projects organized in [groups](m.groups.md).

 ## Group Visibility & Access
 Similar to [project visibility](l.project-roles.md), group visibility defines what account types can see or join a group.
 It also impacts what kinds of projects can belong to that group.